ASAG-ISCAS/BdryReach/README.md

 ```
 ### 2.3.2 Defining Differential Equations

-**We use the Capd library to define the form of the differential equations.
-Refer to the Capd documentation on [differential equation systems](https://capd.sourceforge.net/capdDynSys/docs/html/maps.html).
-Notably, the computation of our method requires validation of the obtained reachable set inner-approximation.
+**We use the Capd library to define the form of the differential equations (refer to the Capd documentation on [differential equation systems](https://capd.sourceforge.net/capdDynSys/docs/html/maps.html)).
+Notably, the computation of our tool requires validation of the obtained reachable set inner-approximation.
 Therefore, an additional definition for a time-inverted differential equation is necessary.**

 ```cpp
 double mu = 1.;